Petrobras to Pay $2.95 Billion to Settle U.S. Suit Over Corruption

-RIO DE JANEIRO – Brazilian state-run oil company Petróleo Brasileiro SA signed Wednesday one of the highest-value settlements in history to end a class-action lawsuit by U.S. investors who had sought to recoup corruption-related losses.
+RIO DE JANEIRO – Brazilian state-run oil company Petróleo Brasileiro SA said Wednesday that it would pay one of the highest-value settlements in history to end a class-action lawsuit by U.S. investors who had sought to recoup corruption-related losses.

 Continue Reading Below

 If approved, the settlement would likely rank as the fifth-largest on record for securities class-action suits, according to Stanford Law School and Cornerstone Research, which jointly track such cases.
-The deal is pending approval by the U.S. district court for the Southern District of New York, where several investor lawsuits were consolidated into the class action after Brazilian prosecutors uncovered a multibillion-dollar corruption racket at Petrobras in 2014.
+As the largest payout ever by a foreign corporation, it also could have far-reaching implications for overseas companies that tap U.S. equity or debt markets for funding, experts say.

-"The agreement is in the company's best interest and that of its shareholders, given the risks of a verdict advised by a jury," Petrobras said in a statement.
-"It eliminates the risk of an adverse judgment which ... could have a material adverse effect on the company and its financial situation, and puts an end to the uncertainties, burdens and costs of protracted litigation."
+"We are very pleased with this historic settlement," plaintiffs' attorney Jeremy Lieberman said in a statement, noting that precedent-setting decisions over the three-year trial could help investors build class-action cases for decades to come.
+"Simply put, this litigation and its ultimate resolution have yielded an excellent result for the class."

 According to thousands of Brazilian court documents, Petrobras's contractors colluded for at least a decade to drive up the price of services they billed to the oil company while paying billions of dollars in kickbacks to corrupt Petrobras executives and government officials.